-- 1. Katelynn could have done the following: - not gone to the party in the first place as there was clearly going to be alcohol and marijuana there - pre-arranged a pick-up time with her mother or father, so she wouldn't have been tempted to take a ride with someone who was at the party and was impaired - refused the ride with the driver whom she might have suspected was impaired - waited until she got in touch with her parent
+1. Before the party Katelynn could have done the following:

+- Decided not to go to the party in the first place as there was clearly going to be alcohol and marijuana.
+Sadly, she chose to be involved.
+If young people make different choices initially, they may not find themselves in the predicament of getting home safely - Pre-arranged a pick-up time with her mother or father, so she wouldn't have been tempted to take a ride with someone who was at the party and was impaired - Refused the ride with the driver whom she might have suspected was impaired.

-2. Katelynn could have
+2. At the time, Katelynn could have:

-- called someone else (relative, neighbour) to get a ride home. - stayed where she was until she got in touch with her father - called a cab - stayed overnight - 3..
-Parents and students should think about: - keeping their phone charged, turned on, and with them at all times when their child is out - ensuring their child has an alternate number to call if the parent doesn't answer - making sure their child will never 'be in trouble' for what they did or where they were, as long as they called home in order to stay safe - pre-arrange a pick-up time and location and be prepared to have to wait for their child.
-Better late than never coming home.
+- Called someone else, (relative, neighbour), to get a ride home. - Stayed where she was until she got in touch with her father - Called a cab - Stayed overnight. - 3..
+Parents and students should think about: - Keeping their phone charged, turned on, and with them at all times when their child is out - Ensuring their child has an alternate number to call if the parent doesn't answer - Making sure their child will never 'be in trouble' for what they did or where they were, as long as they called home in order to stay safe - Pre-arrange a pick-up time and location and be prepared to have to wait for their child.
+It is much better to have to wait than their child never coming home.

 4/5.
-At the grade 7 and 8 level students are likely to think drunk drivers causing permanent injury or death should have very long sentences, including up to life.
+At the high school level students will have different views about what consequences impaired drivers should face.
+They may have greater sympathy for the driver than younger students, or believe that a long incarceration would not be a deterrent.
 The discussion should revolve around the idea that no sentence will ever bring Katelynn back, nor diminish the grief her family will have to endure for the rest of their lives.
 The idea that remorse shown by the offender indicates he will in fact suffer for the rest of his life, knowing what he did, may make some students feel the sentence should be lighter in this case.
 Others will not.
 Other ideas might include: